pcalcado/java-api-wrapper/README.md

 OAuth2 SoundCloud API wrapper written in Java ([javadoc][]), extracted from the [SoundCloud Android][] codebase.

-It is lightweight and requires a minimum of external dependencies so should be easily embeddable in both desktop and mobile applications.
+It is simple to use and requires a minimum of external dependencies (compared to the OAuth1 wrapper) so should be easily embeddable in both desktop and mobile applications.

-## Basic usage
+## Usage

 Create a wrapper instance: